-- The Company has approximately 28,170 miles of distribution pipeline, excluding TOD, with approximately 1,860 miles of vintage materials.
-The Company's system also contains 1.6 million services with 127,370 services with vintage materials. - Vintage materials include cast iron, bare steel, and copper, which were installed from the 1890s through the 1970s.
-These are the highest-risk assets in this system and are the primary risk drivers.
+- The Company has approximately 28,277 miles of distribution pipeline, excluding TOD, with approximately 1,725 miles of vintage materials.
+The Company's system also contains 1.6 million services with 116,961 services comprised of vintage materials. - Vintage materials include cast iron, bare steel, and copper, which were installed from the 1890s through the 1970s.
+These are the highest-risk assets in this system and are the primary risk drivers. - The Company's distribution mains are approximately 54% plastic, 43% protected steel, and 3% unprotected steel and vintage materials.

 While leaks in this asset class are at a lower pressure compared to the transmission system, they are also located much closer to the public.

-To support expanded monitoring, the Company plans to implement advanced leak detection and upgrade its Supervisory Control and Data Acquisition ("SCADA") system, which is further explained in the Operational Capabilities section.
+To support expanded monitoring, the Company is implementing advanced leak detection and upgrading its Supervisory Control and Data Acquisition ("SCADA") system- this is further explained in the Operational Capabilities section.

 In 2012, Consumers Energy launched the Enhanced Infrastructure Replacement Program ("EIRP"), targeting replacement of pipeline vintage materials over multiple decades.

-Further, in 2017, the Company added the Vintage Service Replacement ("VSR") Program to eliminate identified vintage materials on services on a programmatic and accelerated basis.
+Further, in 2017, the Company added the Vintage Service Replacement ("VSR") Program to eliminate identified vintage materials on services on a programmatic basis.